clemenscodes/nx-plugins/packages/nx-cmake/README.md

 If not configured otherwise via `nx.json`, by default binaries (applications) will be placed  in `bin` and libraries will be placed in `libs`.

+Binaries are by default just basic wrappers around libraries to make testing easy.
+When creating a binary, a library will be created with two binary projects, one of which is the actual binary to be used and the other one is a testing binary.

+The library project will have 'lib' prepended and the test project will have 'test' prepended to the name given to the generator.

 When a library was created, it can be included from any other library or binary using `#include </dirNameOfLibrary/pathInLibrary/fileNameOfLibrary.h>`.

 ### Project Inference